mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 P - Proportion
 +++++++++++++++++
-We multiply the error by P .
+We multiply the error by P.

 .. code-block:: text

     error = targetState − currentState;